This post may contain affiliate links. Please read our disclosure for more info.

 This is where we

-pontificate ponder and expound on the many benefits of living with less, going vegan, reducing our carbon footprint, having shorter working hours and figuring out how to let things go (stuff as well as emotional baggage).
+pontificate ponder and expound on the many benefits of living with less, going vegan, reducing our carbon footprint, having shorter working hours and figuring out how to just let stuff go (physical, emotional, the whole bang shoot).

 We may also, on the odd occasion, offer a tell all, no holds barred look at what goes on behind the scenes when we think no one is watching.
 Popcorn and tequila-laced green smoothies optional, but recommended.